DarkerStar/cpp-range-streaming/README.md

 ```

 This is good, and stream iterators in general are a powerful tool that should
 not be maligned or discarded.
-However, for the *vast* majority of uses, their
+However, for the *vastly* most common use case,
-advantages are outweighed by their clumsiness.
+their advantages are outweighed by their clumsiness.

 Consider the following code lifted straight out of N4066 (edited slightly to
 make the namespace prefixes consistent):